bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 menu 3 design

-# Curso   Module 4: Layout and positioning   4.5 Style studies   Footers
+# Module 4: Layout and positioning   4.5 Style studies

 # Footers
- Bookmark this page
-Footers

 The footer of your page is typically the last thing your user will see, so it's important that you provide them any essential information.
 Typically, you will see footers that just contain contact info, but often they can also include navigation links, search bars or other calls to action.